-Lemon grass and rosemary can be over-wintered indoors.
+Lemon grass should be planted in containers and moved indoors before the first frost.
 Select a room that is bright, preferably one with southern exposure.
 Indoors, plants tend to dry out from a lack of humidity.
 To boost the humidity level around your plants, fill a shallow tray with gravel and water then place the pots in the tray.
 The water level should be slightly below the gravel so that the pots are not submerged in water.
 As the water evaporates, it will create a more humid environment for your plants.